 These regulations are adopted by the Gardner Board of Health, pursuant to its authority under Massachusetts General Laws, Chapter 111, section 31.
 These regulations supersede all previous Regulations for Private Wells adopted by the Gardner Board of Health.

-The Gardner Board of Health, acting under the provisions of the General Laws, Chapter 111, Section 31, and by any power hereto enabling, and in the interest of and for the preservation of public health, as well as protection of groundwater quality, has adopted the following regulation which superseded all previous regulations pursuant to private wells:
+The Gardner Board of Health, acting under the provisions of the General Laws, Chapter preservation of public health, as well as protection of groundwater quality, has adopted the following regulation which superseded all previous regulations pursuant to private wells: